vatpac-technology/sops/docs/enroute/Brisbane Centre/ISA.md

     As per [VATPAC Ratings and Controller Positions Policy](https://cdn.vatpac.org/documents/policy/Controller+Positions+and+Ratings+Policy+v5.2.pdf), BN-ISA_CTR is only permitted to extend to adjacent **YBBB** sectors.

 ## Sector Responsibilities
 ISA and its subsectors are purely Classes A, E and G of airspace.
-[Standard seperation procedures](../../../controller-skills/sepstandards/#enroute) apply.
+[Standard separation procedures](../../../separation-standards) apply.
 ## Coordination

 ### ISA (All) / ENR